Search Part time MA Programs in Criminology in Europe 2019

 Our MA in Applied Criminal Justice and Criminology will help you learn about the causes of crime, the Criminal Justice system and cutting-edge themes in criminological debates from leading experts in the field.
 There is an exciting range of diverse modules, that are being offered, focused on applying criminological knowledge to the workings of the Criminal Justice System.

-This Masters degree draws upon the expertise of staff with established reputations in the field.
+This Master's degree draws upon the expertise of staff with established reputations in the field.
 Tutors have a wide range of research interests and they are actively involved with the Nottingham Crime Research Unit and the Centre for the Study and Reduction of Hate Crimes.
+These specialist units are located within the division and conduct high quality applied criminological and criminal justice research.

 Examine real-life case studies to piece together the inner workings of serious crime, and the methods used to police it.
 You’ll gain the skills and knowledge needed for many careers in criminal justice, such as the Police, youth justice, the Home Office or border agencies.